 There is no set requirement to stipulate "one month's security" and "last month's rent" as you find in other states.
 The landlord is free to ask for any amount they are comfortable with... and the tenant is free to try to negotiate these terms with a landlord, if the landlord is open to it.
 The norm in South Florida is for a tenant to move in with three month's rent up front... first month's rent, last month's rent and one month's security.

-Also common is for the three month's rent up front at move in to be designated as first month's rent and two month's security.
+Also common is requiring the same "three month's rent up front at move-in" BUT stipulating that amount as "first month's rent plus two month's security".
 With two month's security deposit held by the landlord, tenant's are still responsible for paying their last month's rent.
 And no, they cannot ask that their security be applied to their last month's rent if it is already designated as security.
 By holding two month's security, Landlords have more money to cover potential damage or unpaid rent or late fees.
 Got new wood floors, or brand new carpet, a new AC system or the tenants have puppies?
 In many cases like those, landlords will need to hold more security to be able to cover the potential expense for expensive repairs/damage.

 Florida is very strict about what money is designated for security deposits, or rents.
 It's VERY important to use correct language in a lease.
 And to abide by all laws regarding holding, and USING the deposit money.
 And tenants need to read through their lease and make sure to adhere to its provisions, or be prepared to lose some or all of their deposit if not.
 In addition to losing security, the landlord can also seek additional compensation from the tenant through the court system, and/or a collections agency.